 Pärnu County Court also has a department for payment orders, which handles applications for the accelerated procedure for payment orders.

 - Viljandi Courthouse

 Tartu County Court also has registry and land registry departments.
 The land register and the register of ships are maintained in the land registry department.
 The commercial register, the register of non-profit associations and foundations and the commercial pledges register are maintained in the registry department.

 There are two district courts in Estonia.

-You can find contact details for the courts on the courts website.
+The contact information for Estonian courts is available on the courts’ website.
 Access to the contact details is free of charge.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.